MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

 -   Sales of goods or services

  On a monthly or quarterly basis, you must generate the blacklist communication report for transactions with countries\/regions that have privileged taxation and send it to the Italian Revenue Agency.
 The Italian Revenue Agency decides which countries\/regions are included on the blacklist.
 You can view or change countries\/regions on the blacklist by using the **Countries\/Regions** window.
-The periodic report includes only transactions that have an amount above a certain threshold.
+The periodic report ../../includes only transactions that have an amount above a certain threshold.
 The threshold amount calculation is applied at the document level.
 For more information, see the [Italian Revenue Agency](http://go.microsoft.com/fwlink/?LinkId=396483).

  Before you can submit the periodic report, you must set up [!INCLUDE[d365fin](../../includes/d365fin_md.md)].